 - Under the leadership of director Cristanne Miller and technical director Nicholas Wasmoen, the Marianne Moore Digital Archive provides access to Moore’s notebooks, drawings, and other resources in an intuitively navigable website that brings the same attention to detail and good design that Moore brought to her own writing and self-fashioning.

-- Speaking of fashion, Colleen Whalen and Jade French recently organized a conference on “Decorating Dissidence: Feminism, Modernism and the Arts,” sustaining the conversation in a blog dedicated to the “art of protest” and hosted on the online publishing platform Medium, which disseminates modernist scholarship to new and wider audiences.
+- Speaking of fashion, Colleen Whalen and Jade French organized a conference on “Decorating Dissidence: Feminism, Modernism and the Arts,” sustaining the conversation in a blog dedicated to the “art of protest” hosted on the online publishing platform Medium, which disseminates modernist scholarship to new and wider audiences.